-Last but probably most important are the thoughts of returning volunteers and interns.
-If you've taken part in a project you found on this website, please take the time to send us your volunteer feedback with an accompanying photograph (preferably of you while volunteering).
+Last but not least are the thoughts of returning volunteers and interns.
+If you've taken part in a project that is featured on this website, please take the time to post a review.
 Your evaluation of the organisation you worked with and volunteer experience will help us and other volunteers enormously.
-As a sign of our gratitude, we issue a full or partial refund, depending on the level of membership, and give you or anyone you nominate two year’s free membership to this website.
+As a sign of our gratitude, we will give you free membership to this website.
 We also welcome general feedback.

 How does this website work?

 Volunteer Latin America is an easy-to-use platform for anyone wanting to volunteer in Central or South America.
 We list pre-screened volunteer projects that can be contacted directly if you have any questions or want to apply.
 We offer two levels of membership, depending on the type of service and assistance you require.